ValeriiShypitko/BMOS/README.md

 *   `Inc/BMOS.h`: TCB (Task Control Block) definitions and OS constants.

 ## 🎓 Acknowledgments
-This project was developed as part of the "Mastering RTOS: Hands on FreeRTOS and STM32" course series by **FastBit Embedded Brain Academy**.
+This project was developed as part of the "Embedded Systems Programming on ARM Cortex-M3/M4 Processor" course series by **FastBit Embedded Brain Academy**.
 Special thanks to the instructors for the deep insights into ARM internals.

 ## 📋 Roadmap
 - [ ] Implement Binary and Counting Semaphores